-NYCHA will accept an owner certification for new rentals that failed the initial inspection with non-life-threatening conditions.
-Because of the state of emergency for COVID-19, until further notice, NYCHA is temporarily allowing owners whose unit failed an initial inspection because of non-life-threatening violations to certify repairs have been made.
-Owners must submit the completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19), NYCHA form 059.314A, by emailing it to S8.rtu@nycha.nyc.gov.
-NYCHA will review the form.
+Because of the state of emergency for COVID-19, until further notice, NYCHA is temporarily allowing owners to submit a Certification of Completed Repairs NE-2 form for new rentals that failed the initial inspection with non-life-threatening conditions to certify repairs have been made.
+Owners must submit the Certification of Completed Repairs NE-2 form via the Owner Extranet.
 NYCHA will reinspect the unit once it is safe to do.

-HQS CERTIFICATION OF COMPLETED REPAIRS FOR 24-HOUR/LIFE-THREATENING VIOLATIONS
+HQS CERTIFICATION OF COMPLETED REPAIRS FOR 24-HOUR/LIFE-THREATENING VIOLATIONS noted during a NYCHA inspection have been corrected in the unit and/or building.